What Is ro/DI Water — and Why It’s Not Enough in the Imperial Valley

 Here’s the nerdy truth:

-That “white haze” after someone hoses down your windows or panels?
-That’s hard water drying into crusty mineralsthat bake in with every degree of sun.
+That’s hard water drying into mineral residue that bakes in with every degree of sun.

 What Most Cleaners Don’t Tell You